Watching the break down of a relationship between parents can be very tough for a kid.

 They may not understand the complexities of life in full just yet, but our children are a critical part of our life and they need both a fathers’ and mothers’ attention, devotion and love.
 They need the support of everyone around to ensure they are staying in positive spirits as much as possible.
 If there is any doubt, seek a professional.

-For more information or to speak with a Family Lawyer in Mackay, contact us today.
+For more information or to speak with a Family Lawyer in Mackay, You may contact us today.